Interstate 80 in Pennsylvania: History

 The corridor now served by I-80 was originally to be a branch of the Pennsylvania Turnpike from Sharon to Stroudsburg.
 Planning was shifted to the Pennsylvania Department of Highways in 1956 with the passage of the National Interstate and Defense Highways Act.

 In early plans for the Interstate Highway System, the connection across Northern Pennsylvania would have paralleled US 6N and US 6 from what became I-90 near West Springfield east to Scranton.
-(East of Scranton, I-84 was built parallel to US 6.)
+East of Scranton, I-84 was built parallel to US 6.
 From Scranton, a route went southeast along US 611 to the Stroudsburg area and then east along US 46 to near New York City.

 On May 22, 1957, a request by Pennsylvania to move the corridor south was approved by the Federal Highway Administration (FHWA).
-(The Scranton–Stroudsburg connection was kept, and the new alignment merged with it west of Stroudsburg.)
+(The Scranton–Stroudsburg connection was kept, and the new alignment merged with it west of Stroudsburg.
 However, when the initial numbers were assigned later that year, they were drawn on a 1947 map, and so the corridor across Northern Pennsylvania became part of I-84, while the Scranton–New York route became I-82.
-(I-80 ran along the Pennsylvania Turnpike to Harrisburg, where it split into I-80S to Philadelphia and I-80N to New York.)
-This was corrected the next year, as the Keystone Shortway became part of I-80, the turnpike west of Harrisburg became I-80S (later I-76), and I-80N became I-78.
+I-80 ran along the Pennsylvania Turnpike to Harrisburg, where it split into I-80S to Philadelphia and I-80N to New York.
+This was corrected the following year when the Keystone Shortway became part of I-80, the Pennsylvania Turnpike west of Harrisburg became I-80S (later I-76), and I-80N became I-78.
 I-84 was truncated to Scranton, and the Scranton–Stroudsburg connection became I-81E (later renumbered I-380).

 The first section of present I-80 to open was the Delaware Water Gap Toll Bridge, opened December 16, 1953.
 This had been built as part of US 611 and connected back to its old alignment soon after crossing into Pennsylvania.
 Construction on the rest of I-80 began in 1959 and was completed in 1970.

+Pennsylvania's Name Designation Act of 1984 designated I-80 as the Z. H. Confair Memorial Highway.

 In 1993, exit 43 (now exit 284) of I-80, which serves the Pocono Raceway, was designated the Richard Petty Interchange in honor of the NASCAR driver that drove the #43 car.

+By 2000, most of the road had been rebuilt to meet modern standards.